amitkgec/hello-world/README.md

 GitHub tutorial example

 Hi,
-I am eager to user GitHub
+I am eager to use GitHub